Inseok Hwang (황인석)

 My Official Page at IBM Research

-My research interest lies in intelligent & interactive mobile/IoT computing systems embodied in the real-life space.
-Specifically, my primary view in this area is to explore and deepen the unknown potentials of mobile, IoT, and emerging front-end/edge systems as a platform that fosters new classes of human-centered applications permeating and enriching our real-life experiences.
+My research interests broadly lie in the areas of mobile computing, HCI, and applied AI.
+Specifically, I have been focusing on intelligent & interactive mobile/IoT computing systems embodied in the real-life space.
+I strive to explore and deepen the unknown potentials of mobile, IoT, and emerging front-end/edge systems as a platform that fosters new classes of human-centered applications permeating and enriching our real-life experiences.
 My research has been actively opening up new agenda in this highly dynamic, multi-dimensional research space where systems issues and real-life factors collide and evolve together.
-I am passionate about making novel technical contributions therein, such as the development of new socio-mobile interaction platforms, enablement of advanced services on commodity devices, computational formulations of qualitative human problems, and new system optimizations and breakthroughs under unique constraints of latency, scalability, energy, laws of physics, and human factors.
+I am passionate about making novel technical contributions therein, such as the development of new socio-mobile interaction platforms, enablement of advanced services on commodity devices, computational formulations of qualitative human problems, and new system optimizations and breakthroughs under unique application-driven constraints of latency, scalability, energy, laws of physics, and human factors.

 Every real-world applied system is built on a specific purpose to do good to our real lives.
 In my research, the main ‘good’ aims at extending and augmenting our social and cognitive abilities beyond the natural-born limits.
 Despite the abundance of online social interaction tools, real-world interaction constitutes a crucial part of our life; it excels in conveying nuanced cues and catalyzing empathy, and needless to say, it is our universal mode of interaction.
 However, it is evident that real-world interaction can take place only within certain constraints, in terms of space, time, scale, and cognitive capacity.
 Upon solid computational foundation and often collaboration with domain experts, my research has explored new interdisciplinary systems to create and boost our socio-physical interactivity in the context of health & well-being, family support, child care, sports & games, and supporting underrepresented social groups.

-To date, I have been serving on the program committees and/or editorial board of a number of premier academic venues leading my areas of research, including ACM MobiSys, ACM UbiComp/IMWUT, ACM CHI, IEEE INFOCOM, and so on.
+To date, I have been serving on the program committees and/or editorial board of a number of premier academic venues leading my areas of research, including ACM MobiSys, ACM UbiComp/IMWUT, ACM CHI, ACM CSCW, IEEE INFOCOM, and so on.
 I served on the NSF panel as a panelist to review grant proposals.
-I am a recipient of the Best Paper Awards in ACM CSCW 2014.
-My research has generated 30+ papers at premier venues and 40+ issued U.S. patents so far.
+I am a recipient of the Best Paper Award in ACM CSCW 2014.
+My systems won multiple Best Demo Awards in ACM MobiSys 2019, MobiSys 2012, and so on.
+My research has generated 30+ papers at premier venues and 50+ issued U.S. patents so far.

 I joined IBM Research in 2014 as a Research Staff Member (full-time).
 Before joining IBM, I was a Research Assistant Professor at Center for Mobile Software Platform in KAIST, Korea.
 I received my Ph.D. in Computer Science from KAIST in 2013 under the advisement of Dr. Junehwa Song, and B.S. / M.S. in Electrical Engineering from KAIST.